Themimitoof/netwark/README.md

 More *network*/*discovery* tools will be added to the list of available tools on asynchronous queues.

 # Deployment informations
-Netwark is completly written in Python using [Pyramid Framework](https://trypyramid.com/), [Cornice](http://cornice.readthedocs.io/), [Celery](https://docs.celeryproject.org/en/latest) and uses PostgreSQL has database.
+Netwark is completely written in Python using [Pyramid Framework](https://trypyramid.com/), [Cornice](http://cornice.readthedocs.io/), [Celery](https://docs.celeryproject.org/en/latest) and uses PostgreSQL has database.

 **Requirements:**
  * **Linux/Unix host**: the server can works on _Windows_ but the worker need some commands that only work on a true _Linux/Unix_ environment (WSL don't allow to play with raw sockets).